 Radiation often has serious adverse effects on both breast reconstructions and breast augmentations.
 The presence of a breast implant does not prevent radiation therapy from working.
 However, this cancer treatment can have an undesirable impact on the tissue surrounding an implant.

 The body considers a breast implant a foreign object and isolates it with a barrier of protective scar tissue.
 This tissue, known as a capsule, is usually soft and unnoticeable.
 However, chest wall radiation increases the chance that the tissue capsule will harden and contract around an implant, creating a breast that is frequently tight, high in position, hard, and uncomfortable.
 This is a condition known as capsular contracture.

 Prior radiation to the chest wall can also create unique challenges for implant-based reconstruction in the future.
 For example, radiation permanently adversely affects skin and underlying tissue quality.
-As a result, the risk of complications and poor aesthetic outcome are significantly increased.
+As a result, the risk of complications and poor aesthetic outcome are significantly increased following radiation.

 Potential Implant Complications and Failure

-Whether an implant is placed before or after radiation, it will adversely affect the quality of implant reconstruction.
+Whether an implant is placed before or after radiation, the radiation will adversely affect the quality of an implant reconstruction.
 In addition to capsular contracture, you may experience the following breast implant problems:

 - Implant displacement and asymmetry

 - Adverse changes in breast shape, size, or position